2018 Jeep Grand Cherokee Trim Levels with Comparisons & Configurations.

 Both the Laredo and the Laredo E are very similar in price, as far as the Grand Cherokee models go, and feature only a few small differences.
 Generally, most buyers will probably prefer the Laredo E, thanks to the power seating and the higher number of available options.
 However, the base Laredo still offers a pretty good value for drivers that are not looking for too many add-ons.

-Compare the 2018 Jeep Grand Cherokee Laredo E vs Limited Trim Levels.
+Compare the 2018 Jeep Grand Cherokee Laredo E vs Limited Trims.
 What is the difference?

 At the Limited trim level is when the Grand Cherokee begins to shift from being a plush mass-market vehicle to something that is more at home in the luxury SUV segment.
 Premium leather and heating for both front and rear seats is standard on the model, along with power front seat adjustments and a powered liftgate.